qilimanjaro-tech/qililab/docs/fundamentals/transpilation.rst

 The process involves the following steps:

 1. \*)Routing and Placement: Routes and places the circuit's logical qubits onto the chip's physical qubits.
 The final qubit layout is returned and logged.
 This step uses the ``placer``, ``router``, and ``routing_iterations`` parameters from ``transpile_config`` if provided; otherwise, default values are applied.
+Refer to the :meth:`.CircuitTranspiler.route_circuit()` method for more information.

 2. \*\*)Canceling adjacent pairs of Hermitian gates (H, X, Y, Z, CNOT, CZ, and SWAPs).
+Refer to the :meth:`.CircuitTranspiler.optimize_gates()` method for more information.

 3. Native Gate Translation: Translates the circuit into the chip's native gate set (CZ, RZ, Drag, Wait, and M (Measurement)).
+Refer to the :meth:`.CircuitTranspiler.gates_to_native()` method for more information.

-4. Commuting virtual RZ gates and adding phase corrections from CZ.
+4. Adding phases to our Drag gates, due to commuting RZ gates until the end of the circuit to discard them as virtual Z gates, and due to the phase corrections from CZ.
+Refer to the :meth:`.CircuitTranspiler.add_phases_from_RZs_and_CZs_to_drags()` method for more information.

 5. \*\*)Optimizing the resulting Drag gates, by combining multiple pulses into a single one.
+Refer to the :meth:`.CircuitTranspiler.optimize_transpiled_gates()` method for more information.

 6. Pulse Schedule Conversion: Converts the native gates into a pulse schedule using calibrated settings from the runcard.
+Refer to the :meth:`.CircuitTranspiler.gates_to_pulses()` method for more information.

 .. note::